mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

     bundle install

-I want to get this basic app up and running quickly so we can iterate though the functionality.
+I want to get this basic app up and running quickly so we can iterate through the functionality.
 Normally I'd suggest you follow TDD/BDD practices but for something this basic I want to focus on sinatra.
 Add the following to your config.ru file:

 {% highlight ruby %}
 require 'rubygems'